kitak/www.kitak.info-nuxt/content/about.md

 # About

 My name is **Keisuke KITA**, Software Engineer from Shibuya, Tokyo, Japan.
-My main focus is client side development(Web Front-end, Android) with high-performance and clean code.
+My main focus is front-end development with high-performance and clean code.
-Also I'm interested in middleware/backend development in Go, Python and Node.js.
+Also I'm interested in middleware/backend development in Node.js and Go.

 ## Software - self-developed products -